nice-digital/wdio-cucumber-steps/README.md

-`/^I have a screen that is ([\d]+) by ([\d]+) pixels$/` | Set the browser size to a given size `/^I have closed all but the first (window\|tab)$/` | Close all but the first browser window/tab `/^a (alertbox\|confirmbox\|prompt) is( not)* opened$/` | Check if a modal is opened `/^I debug$/` | Add a breakpoint to stop the running browser and give you time to jump into it and check the state of your application ([WDIO Help on Debug](http://webdriver.io/api/utility/debug.html)).
+`/^I have a screen that is ([\d]+) by ([\d]+) pixels$/` | Set the browser size to a given size `/^I have closed all but the first (window\|tab)$/` | Close all but the first browser window/tab `/^a (alertbox\|confirmbox\|prompt) is( not)* opened$/` | Check if a modal is opened `I debug` | Add a breakpoint to stop the running browser and give you time to jump into it and check the state of your application ([WDIO Help on Debug](http://webdriver.io/api/utility/debug.html)).
 `/^I am logged in to (beta\|live\|test) Accounts with username "([A-Z0-9_]+)" and password "([A-Z0-9_]+)"$/` | Log into a specific version of Nice accounts independently of using TopHat.
 Username and Password should be names of environment variables (eg, Given I am logged in to beta Accounts with username 'ACCOUNTS_EMAIL' and password 'ACCOUNTS_PASSWORD').
 If this is used remember to redirect back to where you expect to be
 `/^I am logged out of NICE accounts$/` | Log out of NICE accounts.
 If this is used remember to redirect back to where you expect to be
 <!-- END given generated comment -->